Sigrun Berg

 Sigrun Karoline Matina Berg (18 May 1901 – 18 May 1982) was a Norwegian weaver and textile designer.

 Biography

 Berg was born in Kristiania (now Oslo), Norway.
 She was a daughter of judge Paal Berg and Caroline Debes, and was the mother of botanist Per Wendelbo.
-She was educated from the Norwegian National Academy of Craft and Art Industry (Statens kunstakademi) from 1918-19.
-She continued her studies at Oslo National Academy of the Arts (Statens Kunstakademi) under Axel Revold from 1934-35.
+She was educated from the Norwegian National Academy of Craft and Art Industry (Statens kunstakademi) from 1918 to 1919.
+She continued her studies at Oslo National Academy of the Arts (Statens Kunstakademi) under Axel Revold from 1934 to 1935.
 She debuted at the Autumn Exhibition (Høstutstillingen) at Oslo in 1936.